BeyondTheClouds/enoslib/docs/tutorials/vmong5k.rst

 SSH external access to the virtual machines
 -------------------------------------------

+This is mandatory if you deployed from your local machine.

+- Solution 1: use the `Grid'5000 VPN <https://www.grid5000.fr/w/VPN>`_
-In addition to reach the nodes from your local machine, you'll need also to be able to access the virtual machines from your local machine.
-Due to the dynamicity of the acquired IPs, it's difficult to configure a ssh config file that fit this need.
-Adding the following in your configuration force Ansible to jump through a gateway:
+- Solution 2: Add the following in your configuration force Ansible to jump through a gateway:

 ::